-- 14.2 Appropriate notice for the Annual General Meetings shall be given to all Fellows and Auditors, in accordance with the provisions of the Royal Charter and Bye-Laws. - 14.3 Notice of the Annual General Meeting shall be despatched by the Clerk to the Fellows no later than five weeks before the date of the meeting. - 14.4 Only Fellows, relevant staff of the Society and the Auditors shall be permitted to be present during the Annual General Meeting, except by the approval of a two-thirds majority of the Fellows present and voting. - 14.5 The quorum for the Annual General Meeting shall be the lesser of twenty or one third (or the next higher whole number) of the Fellows, who shall be present in person or by proxy. - 14.6 The business of the Annual General Meeting shall be: - i. when necessary, the appointment of a Chair, in accordance with the Royal Charter and Bye-Laws - ii. the announcement of the election of new Fellows and Honorary Fellows - iii. the announcement of the election of Officers of the Society and Elected and Co-opted Members of Council for the ensuing Society Year - iv. the presentation and adoption of the Audited Statement of Accounts for the year ended the previous 31st day of July and associated reports - v. the approval of the appointment of Auditors to audit the Accounts for the year ending on the next 31st day of July and the fixing of their remuneration - vi. the announcement of the date of the next Annual General Meeting - vii. any other business which has been specified in the notice of the meeting including any matter properly raised in the opinion of the President by one or more individual Fellows and notified to the Clerk not less than forty days prior to the date of the meeting - viii. the announcement of the names of any Fellows who have died since the preceding Annual General Meeting - 14.7 In accordance with the provisions of the Royal Charter and Bye-Laws, with the exception of the following matters, all business transacted at the Annual General

-Meeting shall be deemed special (which shall require the approval of the Fellows present by the passing of a Special Resolution):
+- 14.2 Appropriate notice for the Annual General Meetings shall be given to all Fellows and Auditors, in accordance with the provisions of the Royal Charter and Bye-Laws. - 14.3 Notice of the Annual General Meeting shall be despatched by the Clerk to the Fellows no later than five weeks before the date of the meeting. - 14.4 Only Fellows, relevant staff of the Society and the Auditors shall be permitted to be present during the Annual General Meeting, except by the approval of a two-thirds majority of the Fellows present and voting. - 14.5 The quorum for the Annual General Meeting shall be the lesser of twenty or one third (or the next higher whole number) of the Fellows, who shall be present in person. - 14.6 The business of the Annual General Meeting shall be: - i. when necessary, the appointment of a Chair, in accordance with the Royal Charter and Bye-Laws - ii. the announcement of the election of new Fellows and Honorary Fellows - iii. the announcement of the election of Officers of the Society and Elected and Co-opted Members of Council for the ensuing Society Year - iv. the presentation and adoption of the Audited Statement of Accounts for the year ended the previous 31st day of July and associated reports - v. the announcement of the date of the next Annual General Meeting - vi. any other business which has been specified in the notice of the meeting including any matter properly raised in the opinion of the President by one or more individual Fellows and notified to the Clerk not less than forty days prior to the date of the meeting - vii. the announcement of the names of any Fellows who have died since the preceding Annual General Meeting - 14.7 In accordance with the provisions of the Royal Charter and Bye-Laws, with the exception of the following matters, all business transacted at the Annual General Meeting shall be deemed special (which shall require the approval of the Fellows present by the passing of a Special Resolution): - i. consideration of the income and expenditure account, balance sheet, reports of the Council and the Auditors - ii. elections - iii. the announcement of the results of elections

-- i. consideration of the income and expenditure account, balance sheet, reports of the Council and the Auditors - ii. elections - iii. the announcement of the results of elections - iv. the approval of the appointment of, and fixing the remuneration of, Auditors - 14.8 All matters shall be decided by a simple majority.
+- 14.8 All matters shall be decided by a simple majority.
 In the case of a tie, the President (or, in his or her absence, the Chair of the meeting) shall have a casting vote. - 14.9 All Fellows shall have the right when addressing the Annual General Meeting to speak either in Welsh or English.
 The Clerk shall arrange for simultaneous translation facilities to be provided during Annual General Meetings.